DevExpress/devextreme-documentation/api-reference/40 Common Types/00 animation/position/CollisionResolution.md

 ---
 ---
 ##### shortDescription
-Specifies how to resolve horizontal collisions.
-Specifies how to resolve vertical collisions.
+Specifies how to resolve horizontal or vertical collisions.

 ---
 <!--